poundsmichaelscode/Frontend-Project-HTML-CSS-JS/README.md

-This is the colllection of my frontend projects created with HTML, CSS and Java script
+This is the collection of my frontend projects created with HTML, CSS and Java script